Iron-Stag-Games/Iron-Stag-Games.github.io/docs/rb-battles-minigames/workshop/script-api/Shared/QSpring.md

 ##### spring.Impulse

-Impulse the `Spring` with a change in velocity.
+Impulses the `Spring` with a change in velocity.

 Equivalent to `spring.Velocity += velocity`.